-All of the student teams who made it to the TARC Finals have developed good model rocket-building skills, so we have set up an event to let 40 of these teams compete to show off these skills.
 Teams can sign up for this competition starting at 6:15 PM on Friday night, prior to the contestant briefing.
 Teams will only be permitted to sign up for a time slot after their team's assigned launch window time.
-Alternates will be signed up to take the place of any team that ends up making the fly-off round and is therefore unable to participate in the building competition during the time slot they signed up for.
-Teams that sign up for the last round of the rocket-building competition that make the flyoffs must yield their spot in rocket-building to an alternate.
+Alternates will take the place of any team that ends up making the fly-off round and is therefore unable to participate in the building competition during the time slot they signed up for.